The Yama Yama Man: History

 Bessie McCoy's signature performance was key in establishing the song's popularity.
 According to Marjorie Farnsworth, "thousands came to see Bessie sing and dance as the Yama Yama Girl and then came to see her again.... her knack of dancing the songs became so effective that she often did them in pantomime with the audience filling in the words."
 According to Joe Laurie Jr she was one of the most imitated routines in Vaudeville.
 Nell Brinkley, who saw McCoy perform, described her thus:

 The July 25, 1908, edition of Billboard magazine reported the following story how the Yama song originated.
 When The Three Twins was rehearsing in Chicago, prior to first opening, Karl Hoschna, the composer, was asked to furnish a "pajama man song".
 He wrote one called The Pajama Man only to learn that it could not be used owing to another pajama number booked at the Whitney Opera House the next day.
 Gus Sohlke, the stage director, happened to pass a toy store and saw in the window a doll built out of triangles.
 Realizing that this had never been used in stage work he decided to have a triangular man chorus in place of The Pajama Man.
 That afternoon as he, Collin Davis and Hoschna sat together wondering what they would call the song, Sohlke kept repeating Pajama jama yama yama.
 Suddenly he brightened up and cried "Did either of you fellows ever hear of a Yama Yama Man?"
 Of course neither one had and Sohlke confirmed "Neither have I!
-Lets call the new song Yama Yama Man".
+Let's call the new song Yama Yama Man".
 Quickly Davis set to work to write a lyric around the title and that night Sohlke and Hoschna locked themselves in a room with Bessie McCoy and rehearsed the Yama song and dance for five hours.